photo by Chanelle Nunn Barona

 A Brief History

 I was born in Latvia during good ol’ Soviet times.
-I was delivered to Brooklyn, NY at the formative, tender age of 9.
-My extra curricular activities included music theory and my focus was high academic grades.
+I was delivered to Brooklyn, NY at the formative age of 9.
+My extra curricular activities included music theory and my focus was academia.
 I skipped third and ninth grades and took college courses in high school - a psych major.
 People were impressed by my reading speed.
 I was in the 99th percentile in my math citywide tests.
 I read about UFOs in the school yard and drew animations of our teachers with my friends, while reading science fiction books in math class, and absorbing both subjects simultaneously.

-The original plan was to be an astronaut, and then I settled for accountant or lawyer, maybe a psychologist, until twelfth grade.
+The original plan was to be an astronaut, then accountant or attorney, maybe a psychologist, until twelfth grade.
 I needed an extra class that fit my schedule and chose photography on a whim.
 My first photos were of police officers blowing bubbles out of chewing gum and that’s when I realized that:

 A. Asking nicely can yield fun results, and art is a cool way to connect with people.